ArdentEmpiricist/world_bank_data_rust/README.md

 Notes:

 - The plot backend is inferred from the --plot file extension: .svg (vector) or .png (bitmap).
-- For sharper PNGs, increase --width and --height (e.g., 2400x1350 for slides).
+- Use of SVGs is recommended for presentations or publications.
+For sharper PNGs, increase --width and --height (e.g., 2400x1350 for slides).
 - When both --format and --out are set, they must not conflict (e.g., --format json with out=data.csv will error).

 ---